minna-technologies/play-json-macros/README.md

 This library adds a number of annotations for automatically creating JSON formatters.
 This is how they work:

-By using a `@json` (or any of the other annotations) a JSON formatter will automatically be created in the companion object.
+By using `@json` or `@jsonUnwrap` annotations on a case class a JSON formatter will automatically be created in the companion object.

 This code:
 ```scala